-- The Graduate Certificate in Innovation Management is an opportunity to study at a U.S. News and World Report ranked top 40 U.S. research university.
+- Study at a U.S. News and World Report ranked top 40 U.S. research university.

 - Certificate programs are designed for busy professionals.
 Courses are offered on our Boston campus on weekday evenings Monday through Thursday and during the day on Saturdays.
 As a Boston campus based student, you may also complete one course online.